Mongolia 2023 "Ice Age Animals"

 Mongolian customers were able to purchase it for the face value.
 The imperforate Mini-Sheet wasn't offered in the online store at all.

 Mongolia was one of the first countries to issue stamps of dinosaurs and prehistoric mammals (1967).
-Since than the county issues stamps of prehistoric animals regularly.
-However, the "Ice Age Animals" stamps are the first Mongolian stamps shown in cave/rock paintings created by prehistoric people.
+Since than the country issues stamps of prehistoric animals regularly.
+However, the "Ice Age Animals" stamps are the first Mongolian stamps depict in cave/rock paintings created by prehistoric people.

 The paintings and reconstructions of the following four Ice Age Animals were depicted on the stamps from the Mini-Sheet.